mathigon/textbooks/content/fractals/content.md

 {div(slot="legend")} What else can you find?
 Have a look at the patterns when [`c = 0.4 + 0.21i`](action:animate(0.4,0.21)) or when [`c = 0.38 – 0.25i`](action:animate(0.38,-0.25)).
-There are also some values of _c_ where _every_ sequence diverges, so the entire complex plain remains white.
+There are also some values of _c_ where _every_ sequence diverges, so the entire complex plane remains white.

 :::